ArkEcosystemArchive/docs-legacy/docs/releases/v2.3/migrating_2.2_2.3.md

 ```

 ### 3.The wallets table was removed from the database
 Core 2.0 has been fully reliant on in-memory wallets since the 2.0 release.
-This only removes the dumping of wallets into the database, reducing DB size and performance.
-If you have applications that rely on the database you should migrate them as soon as possible to using the API as only that data is provided in real-time.
+This change removes storing of wallets in the database, reducing overall database size and improves performance.
+If you have applications that rely on the database wallets table you should migrate them as soon as possible to using the API calls, as this is the only way to get real-time data.

-### 4. `core-webhooks` db engine replacement
-We replaced `SQLite3` with `lowdb` in `core-webhooks` plugin.
-This will require for you to recreate your `webhooks` as the storage method changed (only for those using webhooks).

-### 5. Moving from `eventemitter3` back to node.js `EventEmitter`
-Use the node.js EventEmitter from events instead of previous package `eventemitter3`.
+### 4. BlockID transition to full SHA-256 block IDs
+This major change is the transition to full SHA256 block IDs, encoded as a hex string.
+In simple terms, this eliminates a potential collision of block IDs with blockchain height or other block IDs, making ARK safer and future-proof.

+### 5. Smartbridge size increases
+Smartbridge (Vendorfield) can hold much more, going from 64 bytes to 255 bytes, a four fold increase.
+This expansion will provide valuable additional transaction data capacity to expand the use-case landscape.

+For more detailed information about recent release and other minor changes please check the latest blog post on this topic.

-## Switching to the `next` release channel
+## Want to continue testing?

-To continue testing alfa/beta releases follow the instructions below.
-This is for experienced user, developer project that know what are new features and want to test them ahead of the official release on mainnet.
+To continue testing on the developer branch, you must switch your `ark cli` to the `next` release channel.
+This is for experienced users and developer projects that want to test the new features ahead of the official release on our mainnet.

-During the development of 2.2.0 there were the channels `alpha`, `beta` and `rc` as a lot of testing had to be done before going public with the switch from using a git repository to providing a CLI.
-Run the following command to install the 2.3.0 release.
+During the development of 2.2.0 we had channels for `alpha`, `beta` and `rc` as a lot of testing had to be done before going public with the switch from using a git repository to providing a CLI.
+Run the following command to install the 2.3.0 release and stay on the `next` release channel:

 ```shell
 yarn global add @arkecosystem/core@next
 ```

 From 2.3.0 onwards the `next` channel will serve as a combination of all of the old channels on `devnet`.
-This means there won't be the need to switch between alpha, beta or rc anymore.
+This means there won't be any need to switch between `alpha`, `beta` or `rc` anymore.

 ## Reporting Problems